An old magic lantern slide of Aberystwyth

 Colonsay (Argyll and Bute) - Unknown cave along the coast

 A mermaid kidnapped a man by the name of Macphie and held him in a cave along the island's shore.
-Macphie was given whatever he requested but remained unhappy until he managed to escape.
+Macphie was given any item he wished for but remained unhappy until he managed to escape.
 The mermaid gave chase, but Macphie tossed his dog into the sea.
 Dog and mermaid fought until they both died from their injuries.

 Conwy (Clwyd) - Conway Bay